Spencer Torkelson Player Props: Tigers vs. Marlins

 Spencer Torkelson At The Plate

-- Torkelson has driven home a run in 39 games this year (38.6%), including more than one RBI in 10.9% of his games and producing three or more of his team's runs on four occasions..
+- In 39.2% of his games this year, Torkelson has had at least one RBI.
+He's picked up more than one in 10.8% and driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.